 )

-// Create option to make the element required
+// Create an option to require the element.

 // Can interact with this object as a normal UIView Object and add to View